jmeowmeow/PixieReport/express-progress/tasks.md

     - [X] Units picker (C/F/use station locale)
     - [X] Doll set picker (display, choose)
     - [X] Preview results
-    - [ ] Copy /make URL(s) to clipboard -- use similar technique from alt-text
+    - [X] Copy /make URL(s) to clipboard -- use similar technique from alt-text
+    - [X] World map for approximate station picking
+    - [ ] Geolocation element ("nearest station to my coordinates")
-    - [ ] Station list view/search <- or use map navigation
+    - [ ] Station list view/search, or navigate the map with quadtree or zoom

 2026-07-13: World Map Navigation Attempts

 - [X] Add click response from weather map to lat/long
     - [X] Start by using /stations page which already has lat/long navigation
     - [X] Add parsing x,y to degLat, degLong.
 You can use the preloaded image size.
+- [ ] Revision needed because server parsed imagemap loses the other settings, it only sends ?x,y
 - [ ] Show nearest stations on /make page, similar to /stations page.
     - [X] svg nearest stations
     - [ ] clickable list like /stations